Location-Aware Pretraining for Medical Difference Visual Question Answering: Related Work

 \section{Related Work}

-Advances in vision–language models (VLMs) like CLIP \cite{radford2021learning} have demonstrated impressive capabilities in global image–text alignment.
-However, these models primarily learn coarse, image-level semantics and struggle with the fine-grained, region-specific visual cues essential in medical imaging, where clinically meaningful findings occupy tiny regions.
-This limitation has motivated a shift towards pretraining strategies that explicitly model local visual semantics.
+Advances in vision–language models (VLMs), such as CLIP \cite{radford2021learning}, have demonstrated strong performance in global image–text alignment.
+However, these models primarily capture coarse, image-level semantics and often struggle to represent fine-grained, region-specific visual cues that are critical in medical imaging, where clinically relevant findings occupy very small regions.
+This limitation has prompted growing interest in pretraining strategies that explicitly model localized visual semantics.